-The IDeA and local government academics agree that the goal should be parity of esteem between Overview and Scrutiny and the Executive (Council Cabinet).
-Locally, Members from all three groups had aired concerns about the impact of scrutiny.
-Overview and Scrutiny is a very labour intensive activity, with many hours invested in topic review evidence gathering and report production.
-Members sought reassurance that Overview and Scrutiny was productive and wished to identify changes that could build on current strengths.
+The IDeA and local government academics agree that a goal for local authorities should be parity of esteem between Overview and Scrutiny and the Executive (Council Cabinet).
+In Derby, Members from all three political groups had aired concerns about the impact of scrutiny.
+Overview and Scrutiny is a very labour intensive activity, with many hours invested in topic evidence gathering for reviews and in producing reports.
+With over two years of Overview and Scrutiny experience now behind them, members sought reassurance that the process had been was productive and wished to identify improvements to the structure that could build on current strengths.

-Some Members had also expressed concerns that the number and size of commissions and that the volume of Overview and Scrutiny activity in Derby City Council might be unsustainable.
+Some Members had also expressed concerns that the number and size of the Commissions and that the current level of Overview and Scrutiny activity in Derby City Council might prove to be unsustainable.

 To address these concerns, the Scrutiny Management Commission resolved at its meeting on 14 September 2004 to conduct a topic review entitled 'The Achievements and Organisation of Overview and Scrutiny in Derby'.

-At its meeting on 26 October 2004 the Scrutiny Management Commission approved the scoping and methodology report for a review of Derby City Council's Overview and Scrutiny function.
+Subsequently, at its meeting on 26 October 2004, the Scrutiny Management Commission (SMC) approved the scoping and methodology report for a review of Derby City Council's Overview and Scrutiny function.